How to use household pesticides

 Many people prefer the services of a green space maintenance company for their lawns, trees and shrubs, or an exterminator for pest control.
 These companies have all the expertise needed to help you.

-If you decide to personally use a pesticide, make certain that the application process is easy and that no professional expertise is needed.
+If you decide to personally use a pesticide, be careful.
+Choose a household product that is easy to apply and that is suitable for your needs.
 As well, use appropriate personal protective equipment.

 Purchasing a pesticide